 To help you dodge the dodginess and skip the sketchiness, we’ve come up with an epic insider’s guide to staying safe in Phuket.
 In it, you’ll find a ton of tips for staying safe with everything from what not to do when you’re in search of food, to how you should be tackling road safety.
 Whatever it is, we’re here to help you travel smart and have a good time!

 Unlock Our GREATEST Travel Secrets!

 Sign up for our newsletter and get the best travel tips delivered right to your inbox.

 You already know Phuket.
 It is THE Thailand backpacker destination.
 Beaches and history and a ton of fun, Phuket is where it’s at for good times in Thailand.
 We don’t blame you for wanting to travel to this place.
 It’s easy to get to and to get around.

 Thankfully most of the time anyway, Phuket is pretty safe.
 As with many tourist destinations, however, there are some things you should be looking out for.

 From money-grabbing jetski scams and the dangers of driving around on a motorbike, all the way to natural stuff like riptides, there are definitely things that can put you into danger in Phuket.

 It’s all about using your common sense and taking basic safety precautions; understand when something is a bit sketchy and you’ll do well here.

-Is it Safe to Visit Phuket Right Now?
+Is Phuket Safe to Visit Right Now?